Johnson N. Camden: Death and legacy

 Camden died in Baltimore, Maryland, en route back to Weston, West Virginia, after visiting family.
-His body was returned to Parkersburg for burial in Parkersburg Memorial Gardens with his infant son, and where his widow would join him a decade later.
 His son, Johnson N. Camden Jr., was a U.S. Senator from Kentucky in the 63rd Congress.

 In 1903–04, Camden built the Union Trust & Deposit Co./Union Trust National Bank at Parkersburg.
 It was listed on the National Register of Historic Places in 1982.
 Camden also owned lumber and hotel interests in Lanes Bottom, West Virginia (now known as Camden-on-Gauley).